Jason Jackson (fighter)

-Jason Jackson (born October 30, 1990) is a Jamaican mixed martial artist who competes in the Welterweight division of the Professional Fighters League (PFL).
-Jackson has also competed in Titan FC, Legacy Fighting Alliance (LFA), and most notably Bellator MMA, where he is a former Bellator Welterweight World Champion.
+Jason Jackson (born October 30, 1990) is a Jamaican mixed martial artist who competes in the Welterweight division.
+Jackson has competed in Titan FC, Legacy Fighting Alliance (LFA), Professional Fighters League (PFL), and most notably Bellator MMA, where he is a former Bellator Welterweight World Champion.
 He also appeared on the UFC's reality television series The Ultimate Fighter: American Top Team vs. Blackzilians.

 Background

 Jackson was born in Spanish Town, Jamaica on October 30, 1990.
 At the age of 12 he moved to South Florida, graduating from Miramar High School, where he competed on the school’s wrestling team.
 Growing up he was a fan of professional wrestling and the WWE.
 He began training for mixed martial arts at the age of 19 with The Blackzilians.

 Mixed martial arts career

 Early career

 Jackson made his professional debut in 2012, compiling a record of 5–2 in regional promotions, where he competed against future UFC fighter Colby Covington.